Image processing of the starry sky and obtaining the coordinates of the stars

 )

-If some stars are not recognised or their morphology changes, we will be able to detect them at later stages, when comparing with the star catalogue, and to achieve sub-pixel accuracy of localisation of each star we can work on each found image separately.
+If some stars are not recognized or their morphology changes, we will be able to detect them at subsequent stages, when comparing them with the star catalog, and in order to achieve subpixel localization accuracy for each star, we can work on each image found individually.

-Let us assume that we are satisfied with the image filtering algorithm.
-Let's move on to the next step - segmentation.
+Let's assume that we are satisfied with the image filtering algorithm.
+Let's move on to the next stage – segmentation.

 Segmentation

-In this step we have to extract the centroids of the stars from the two-dimensional matrix of the stellar image.
-The simplest solution would be to blur the image and take the local maxima.
-However, to make it work, we will have to choose a lot of parameters and make sure that it is robust to interferences arising in each particular scenario of the algorithm application.
+At this stage, we need to extract the centroids of the stars from the two-dimensional matrix of the star image.
+The simplest solution would be to blur the image and take local maxima.
+However, in order for it to work, you will need to select many parameters and make sure that it is resistant to interference that occurs in each specific application scenario of the algorithm.

 img = load( photoName )[1:end, 1:end-2] # Загрузим изображение заново